 A FINRA arbitration hearing may take place on a single day, or multiple days may be necessary for both parties to fully present their statements and evidence.
 After the hearing closes, the arbitrator or arbitration panel will reach a decision in confidence, and FINRA will mail a copy of the decision to the parties.
 This mailing must occur within 30 days of the close of the hearing.

-At Zamansky LLC, our securities arbitration attorneys have more than 60 years of collective experience representing investors in class action and individual arbitration and litigation cases against their brokers and brokerage firms.
+At Zamansky LLC, our securities arbitration lawyers have more than 60 years of collective experience representing investors in class action and individual arbitration and litigation cases against their brokers and brokerage firms.
 In most situations brokerage firms will be represented by legal counsel at all stages of a FINRA arbitration proceeding.
-Investors who are considering filing a claim with FINRA should seek out the advice and counsel of an attorney skilled in the securities arbitration process.
-Our financial fraud and securities arbitration law firm offers free consultations and we will review your case to determine the likelihood of securing a successful outcome through the FINRA arbitration process.
+Investors who are considering filing a claim with FINRA should seek out the advice and counsel of a securities lawyer skilled in the securities arbitration process.
+Our financial fraud and securities arbitration law firm offers free consultations and our securities lawyers will review your case to determine the likelihood of securing a successful outcome through the FINRA arbitration process.